 These icons reflect the status of our response to the specific outage.
 The icons can tell you if we have a first responder en route or if our crew is currently working to safely restore power as quickly as possible.

 The outage polygons are generated by the location and service area that is affected.
 If there is only one customer out, then you will not see an actual polygon but a small circle noting the area affected.

-Yes, every outage that has been reported is displayed on the map.
-There is a 15-minute delay in the information that may be seen on the outage map due to timing of when the outage is reported and when the information is displayed online.
+Most outages that have been reported are displayed on the map.
+There is a 15-30 minute delay in the information that may be seen on the outage map due to timing of when the outage is reported and when the information is displayed online.